San Cristobal De Las Casas Tabasco And Chiapas, Mexico Travel Guide

 Mexico has three main providers: Telcel, AT&T Mexico, and Movistar.
 Telcel generally has the best coverage, especially in Chiapas and areas outside of towns.

-Wi-Fi is widely available in hotels, guesthouses, cafes, and restaurants throughout San Cristobal.
-Quality varies.
+Wi-Wi-fi is common in hotels, guesthouses, cafes, and restaurants throughout San Cristobal.
+Quality is not consistent.
 Limited public Wi-Fi.

 Correos de México can be used for postcards or small packages.
 Delivery times can be slow, and reliability for international mail inconsistent.